Viper Documentation

 Swap Stables

-Convert between SOL/ETH/BNB and a stablecoin (USDC or USDT), or between USDC and USDT directly — with zero platform fees.
+Convert between SOL/ETH/BNB/HYPE and a stablecoin, including supported jupUSD routes — with zero platform fees.

 How It Works

-- Select a chain — Choose Solana, Base, BSC, Ethereum, or Hyperliquid.
+- Select a chain — Choose Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood.

-- See your balances — Viper shows your current SOL/ETH/BNB/HYPE, USDC, and USDT balances.
+- See your balances — Viper shows native, USDC, and USDT balances, plus jupUSD on Solana or USDG on Robinhood.

 - Choose an amount — Use a percentage button (25%, 50%, 75%, 100%) or enter a custom amount.